MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

    1. Move the files located in the `auth/sso` folder to `src`.
 The `ProfileSsoCommandHandler` class serves as an SSO command handler, designed to retrieve user information using an SSO token.
 You can adopt this method to develop your own SSO command handler.

    1. Move the `auth/public` folder to `src/public`.
 This folder contains HTML pages for the bot app.
-When initiating SSO flows with Microsoft Entra, the user is redirected to these pages.
+On initiating SSO flows with Microsoft Entra, the user is redirected to these pages.

    1. Run the following command in `./` folder: